kadrlica/data_access_examples/README.md

-# data_access_examples
+# DESDM Data Access Examples

-A place to update, snippets and hopefully ipython notebooks with query examples
+A place to collect code snippets and ipython notebooks with examples for accesssing DES data.
+Working examples of queries and ipython/jupyter notebooks are preferred.
+Eventually some organization with notebooks organized by topic would be easier to search.

-This repo is for adding working examples of queries and also ipython/jupyter notebooks with useufl information regarding the DB and how to access among others, folders by topics might be better for easy search